In this post, I am going to discuss the third design principle of SOLID, which is the Liskov Substitution Principle.

 Output - Expected 600 Output 600 Expected 600 Output 900 |

-, but it modifies the expected behavior of Rectangle
+Our Square class extends Rectangle, but it modifies the expected behavior of Rectangle, which violates LSP.

 How to Fix the LSP Voilation